OoriData/Discord-AI-Agent/README.md

 # Sample queries

-# From the toy MCP servers
+## From the toy MCP servers

 * Ask the magic 8-ball if I should deploy to production on Friday
 * Consult the magic 8-ball about my chances of winning the lottery
 * Magic 8-ball, tell me: will it rain tomorrow?

+## From RSS (Based on r/LocalLlama)

+* Any recent observations about Qwen 3 among Local LLM enthusiasts today?

 ## PGVector chat history